-Not your typical list of 40th birthday ideas, whether you’re happy or depressed to be a woman turning forty!
-Learn how to celebrate your 40th birthday in meaningful, fun ways that will last the rest of your life.
+Turning forty years old could be the best experience of your life!
+This isn’t your typical list of things to do for your 40th birthday.
+These ideas will show you how to celebrate your 40th birthday in meaningful, fun ways and create memories that will last the rest of your life.

-“Begin a circle of women.
+Here’s a great thing to do for your 40th birthday – it’s a tip from Alice Walker: “Begin a circle of women.
 Meet regularly.
 Don’t have an agenda.
 Get together simply to Be together.
 Eat, drink, be merry.
 Dance if you feel like it.
 Lie about on cushions.
 Tell stories.
 Share secrets.
 Teach each other how to garden, how to build fires.
 But definitely do not ‘plan’ what you are going to discuss or do.
 Whatever work needs to be done will be done without your trying to make it happen.”

 One of the best 40th birthday ideas is to relax into your female friendships.
 I have two close friends – not counting my husband – and I’d feel lost in this world without them.
 If you don’t have friends to celebrate your 4oth birthday with, make meaningful friendships your goal this year.

-Ideas for Your 40th Birthday
+Creative Ways to Spend Your 40th Birthday

 These ideas for celebrating your fortieth birthday are more emotional than practical.
 I’m not celebrating my 40th birthday by throwing a big birthday bash, taking an exotic vacation (though I just got back from a two week trip to Jamaica!), or buying myself a Kindle Fire with WiFi (though everyone seems to love them!
 If you want to celebrate your fortieth birthday by giving yourself a birthday Kindle, I am all for it.
 I hear they’re amazing).